 Veluwe - Day 8 : Finally back in Brabant

 We didn't wake up until noon.
-First we needed to do the dishes from the day before.
-The smell of the lasagna wasn't great, to put it mildly.
-Afterward we all took a shower and started cycling in search for breakfast.
-Yes, again we didn't have anything to eat.
+First, we needed to do the dishes from the day before.
+The smell of the lasagna could have been better, to put it mildly.
+Afterward, we all took a shower and started cycling in search of breakfast.
+Yes, again, we didn't have anything to eat.
 This was already the 3rd time.
-After yesterday's first bridge, where we had bought some cookies at a gas station, but we hadn't seen any supermarkets.
-Not even a small village.
+After yesterday's first bridge, where we had bought some cookies at a gas station, we had yet to see any supermarkets.
+Not even a tiny village.
 This time we were really out of luck, no peanuts, no cheese, not even cookies.
-It was another 15 km to the town of Oss where there would definitely be a store.
-Fortunately we already found one already after 10 km.
-For the rest of our lives we will never complain again about the 15 km we need to cycle to go to school.
-Koen bought a lot of food.
-He said he would start working at the Jumbo supermarket chain if they had such pretty checkout girls everywhere.
-All three of went back to "check out the store".
-Bram wanted to eat on the benches in front of the supermarket, but that was smack in the middle of town.
-Koen and I wanted to take the risk of trying to find a bench outside of the village.
-We were lucky.
-At 13:30 we started our breakfast.
-Between the three of us we ate a bread, 3 buns, a whole jar of jelly, some candy, a few cookies, and a can of haring.
+It was another 15 km to the town of Oss, where there would definitely be a store.
+Fortunately, we already found one already after 10 km.
+For the rest of our lives, we will never complain again about the 15 km we need to cycle to go to school.

-In the village I got a call from Koen.
+In the village, I got a call from Koen.
 He broke the wrench while trying to remove his wheel.
-We didn't have any other tools with us so I might as well return.
+We didn't have any other tools with us, so I might as well return.
 Bram found a bicycle repair shop 20 meters away.
-Because it was 16:55 it was just about to close.
+Because it was 16:55, it was just about to close.
 The man working there was a stereotypical old man from Brabant.
 He liked that we were cycling and told us he had been a repairman for over 40 years.
-Initially, he had fixed English engines during the second World War.
-Fixing the tire went fast and we only needed to pay for the tire itself, 3 euros for the entire procedure.
+Initially, he had fixed English engines during the Second World War.
+Fixing the tire went fast, and we only needed to pay for the tire itself, 3 euros for the entire procedure.

 Distance cycled: 80 km.